AswinBalajiTR/spring-2026-group6/readme.md

-# WTI Crude Oil Price Forecasting
+# Energy Price Forecasting using Macro Indicators and News Data

-Time series analysis and forecasting of WTI Crude Oil prices using ARIMA models with an ensemble approach.
+Time series analysis and forecasting of Energy prices (CNG & Crude Oil) with help of macro economic variables and global News data.

 ---